gitter-badger/HTML_CSS_style_guide/README.md

 </div>
 ```

-10) Span is an inline element.
+***10) Span is an inline element.
 It is usually used for styling texts inside block elements like p and heading tags.
-It must not be use as container of block elements.
+It must not be use as container of block elements.***

 **Bad Coding:**
 ```html